Inertia drives a flocking phase transition in viscous active fluids: Governing equations and stability analysis

-Equations \eqref{eq:vel}-\eqref{eq:conc} are endowed with an surfeit of parameters originating in the polar character of our system -- the speeds $v_0$ and $v_1$ at which the orientation advects itself and the concentration respectively, the polar active stress coefficient $\gamma_a$ and the passive polar flow-coupling length-scale $\ell$.
-We show now that only one of these, $v_0$, is of central importance.
-First, we are concerned here only with the extensile case $\sigma_a>0$, for which the instability mode is bend, which decouples from concentration in the linear theory.
+\ADD{For the purposes of the present work what matters is that the self-advection speed $v_0$ plays a distinct -- and crucial -- role.
+The other polar parameters contribute in an incidental manner.} First, we are concerned here only with the extensile case $\sigma_a>0$, for which the instability mode is bend, which decouples from concentration in the linear theory.
 In what follows we therefore ignore the concentration field, and hence $v_1$ drops out of our analysis.
 Next, as we show in the Appendix, it is only through $v_0$ -- in the form $\rho v_0^2$ and its competition with $\sigma_a$ -- that the stabilizing effects of inertia enter our treatment. $\gamma_a$ and $\ell$ leave unaltered both the coefficient of the $O(q)$ contribution to the mode frequency and the parameter value at which the instability growth rate changes from $O(q)$ to $O(q^2)$.
 They simply shift the coefficients of the $O(q^2)$ piece of the mode frequency by amounts of relative order unity.
 We therefore work with an economical description in which $\gamma_a$ and $\ell$ are zero and polar effects enter only through $v_0$ and, of course, the nature of the allowed topological defects.
-Crucially, $v_0$ and $\sigma_a$ are independent quantities in our coarse-grained treatment, a point we will return to later in the paper.}
+Crucially, $v_0$ and $\sigma_a$ are independent quantities in our coarse-grained treatment, a point we will return to later in the paper.